-Options exercised in 2017 resulted in 4,534,000 (2016: 1,868,000) shares being issued at HK\$1.026 (2016: HK\$1.026) each.
-The related weighted average share price at the time of exercise was HK\$1.45 (2016: HK\$1.50) each.
+During the year ended 31st December 2017, 4,534,000 shares were issued at HK\$1.026 pursuant to the exercise of share options.
+The related weighted average share price at the time of exercise was HK\$1.45.
 No transaction costs has been borne by the Group.

-Share options outstanding at the end of the year have the following expiry date and exercise price:
+No share options were outstanding at the end of the year.